Radon is a real and scary carcinogenic gas that is often found lurking within lower levels of homes across the world.

 This is a guest blog by AmeriSpec Home Inspection Service.

-Radon is a real and scary carcinogenic gas that is often found lurking within lower levels of homes across the world.
-You may own a home right now that houses that very horror.
+You may own a commercial building right now that houses that very horror.
 But, you are in luck!
 There is no better time to have your basement or home tested for the presence of radon than while you are having your lower level remodeled.

 Very small cracks, those that are so small they are not visible to the naked eye, are all that radon needs to infiltrate your home.
 Thus, just about any house in existence offers the welcome opportunity.
 The existence of radon’s concentration within your home is dependent upon the amount of uranium existing in the rock and soil that surrounds it.
 Driving force (pressure differential) “pushes” the radon into your home, via the leak points.